saket/telephoto/docs/zoomableimage/sub-sampling.md

 # Sub-sampling

-For images that are large enough to not fit in memory, `ZoomableImage` automatically divides them into tiles so that they can be lazy loaded.
+For images that are large enough to not fit in memory, `ZoomableImage` automatically divides them into tiles so that they can be lazy loaded efficiently.

-If `ZoomableImage` ^^can't^^ be used or if sub-sampling of images is always desired, you could potentially use `SubSamplingImage()` directly:
+If `ZoomableImage` ^^can't^^ be used or if sub-sampling of images is always desired, you could potentially use `SubSamplingImage()` directly.

 ```groovy
 implementation("me.saket.telephoto:sub-sampling-image:1.0.0-SNAPSHOT")